afterpartyai/bittensor-conversation-genome-project/README.md

 ## Key Features

 - Indexing and tagging of billions of conversations across various sources (YouTube, podcasts, etc.)
-- Leveraging fractal data mining and conversation windows for efficient processing
+- Leveraging fractal data mining and conversation windows for efficient and privacy-preserving processing
 - Synthetic participant profiles generated from conversation metadata
 - Algorithm to assess conversation quality (relevance, engagement, novelty, coherence, and fluency)
 - Open-source dataset for training and fine-tuning conversational AI models